Protection of children

 The system will be gradually extended in 2027 to professionals and volunteers working in an institution or service accompanying adults with disabilities, and in 2028 to professionals and volunteers working with the elderly.

-Deployment for staff accompanying children with disabilities
+Deployment for professionals and volunteers accompanying children with disabilities

-• Grand-Est;
+• Grand-Est

 • Hauts-de-France